 |Day 1||Day 2||Day 3||Day 4||Day 5||Day 6||Day 7|

 |Found at any other time||£85||£97||£109||£121||£133||£145||£157|

 An owner reclaiming a dog will be asked to provide both proof of identity (for example, a passport, driving licence or bank card) and proof of address (for example, a utility bill or bank statement).

 Every stray dog will be looked after for up to seven days.
 If a dog is not claimed within this period, every effort will be made to re-home it.
 No dog will be destroyed unless a vet advises so.

-It is a legal requirement for all dogs to be tagged, and ideally microchipped too (this will become law in 2016).
+It is a legal requirement for all dogs to be tagged, and ideally microchipped too (this became law in 2016).
 This is in the best interests of the dog and its owner as straying dogs can then be returned straight home without involving our service.